Leaving a Legacy through Endowment

 Bill and Margaret Keller Memorial for Music-Marching Band

-Houston Kirk Memorial Scholarship for Mathematics for Mathematics
+Houston Kirk Memorial Scholarship for Mathematics

 Pat and Bill Kniel Family for Music Education